-Figure L.2 - Schedule for Phases II and III (34 Weeks Each)
+Figure L.3: Schedule for Phase III (34 Weeks)

-The following is noted with regard to Figure L.2.
+The following is noted with regard to figures L.2 and L.3:

-- Test T-2 (Impact of Interference) is considered to be ongoing throughout the phase and is not listed, - Test T-7 (Networked MEOLUT Advantage) is not listed separately, but is coupled with the testing for Tests T-4 and T-5 respectively, - all testing to be performed when MEOLUT networking is active is shown in grey, - Test O-5 starts later than other operational tests to allow for preliminary validation of basic MCC processing and data distribution before introducing the added feature of RLS.
-Test O-5 should not begin before October 2013 (to allow for the availability of a full RLS infrastructure to be in place), - as long as Beacon Simulators use test encoded beacons and MCCs are properly configured to filter these inputs, additional overlapping technical tests could be scheduled for retesting as necessary.
+- For Phase II, the Operational Tests are done twice.
+There will be a short period at the start, and a longer period at the end, - Test T-2 (Impact of Interference) is considered to be on-going throughout the phase and is not listed, - Test T-7 (Networked MEOLUT Advantage) is not listed separately, but is coupled with the testing for tests T-4 and T-5 respectively, - All testing to be performed when MEOLUT networking is active is shown in grey,

+- Test O-5 is not performed during the first period of Phase II due to the RLS infrastructure schedule, - Test O-6 starts later than other operational tests in the first period to allow for preliminary validation of basic MCC processing and data distribution and the additional coordination that may be needed to run these tests, - Data for test O-6 may be gathered at any stage of MEOSAR D&E (see section 5.6.2). - For Phase II, test O-7 runs the full span in the first period and gathers data as possible.
+It relies only on data where the beacon's true position (ground truth) can be firmly validated.
+In the second period, O-7 runs in parallel with T-5/T-7, and uses the known ground truth to validate quality factor findings and algorithms that resulted from the earlier run, - For Phase III, test O-7 runs in parallel with T-5/T-7, and uses the known ground truth to validate and finalize quality factor algorithms, - as long as Beacon Simulators use test encoded beacons and MCCs are properly configured to filter these inputs, additional overlapping technical tests could be scheduled for retesting as necessary.

-Note: the schedules proposed above for phase I, II and III are subject to discussion and modifications as coordinated by Test Coordinators and the Master Test Coordinator.
+Note: the schedules proposed above for phases I, II and III are subject to discussion and modifications as coordinated by Test Coordinators and the Master Test Coordinator.
 In particular, lessons learned as the tests are performed might lead to repeating some tests or re-organising the tests order.